Tharu people: 13th to 20th centuries

-Modern history (1700–1990)

 Following the unification of Nepal in the late 18th century, members of the ruling families received land grants in the Terai and were entitled to collect revenue from those who cultivated the land.
 The Tharu people became bonded labourers in a system also known as Kamaiya.
 In 1854, Jung Bahadur Rana enforced the so-called Muluki Ain, a General Code, in which both Hindu and non-Hindu castes were classified based on their habits of food and drink.
-Tharu people were categorized as "Paani Chalne Masinya Matwali", i.e. touchable enslavable alcohol drinking group, together with several other ethnic minorities.
+Tharu people were categorized as "Paani Chalne Masinya Matwali", i.e., touchable enslavable alcohol drinking group, together with several other ethnic minorities.
 In the late 1950s, the World Health Organization supported the Nepalese government in eradicating malaria in the forests of the central Terai.
 Following the malaria eradication program using DDT in the 1960s, a large and heterogeneous non-Tharu population from the Nepali hills, Bhutan, Sikkim and India settled in the region.

 In the western Terai, many Tharu families lost the land, which they used to cultivate, to these immigrants and were forced to work as Kamaiya.

+In Chitwan, after the eradication of malaria, the U.S. government joined forces with the Nepali government in a project to build a new road, schools and health clinics, and distribute land to migrants from the hills.
+They invited Tharu people to take land but many Tharus preferred staying "voluntarily landless", as they worried that taking land would make them vulnerable to exploitation from Nepali governmental tax collectors and to attacks from wild animals.
+They preferred to stay as tenants for large Tharu landlords, who were often relatives.

 When the first protected areas were established in Chitwan, Tharu communities were forced to relocate from their traditional lands.
 They were denied any right to own land and thus forced into a situation of landlessness and poverty.
 When the Chitwan National Park was designated, Nepalese soldiers destroyed the villages located inside the national park, burned down houses, and beat the people who tried to plough their fields.
 Some threatened Tharu people at gun point to leave.